gi-ba-bu/difflib/README.md

 The score is calculated as 2.0*M_min / T.

-Where T is the total number of characters (both sequences), and M_min is the number of elements matched with every single match having length at least m.
+Where T is the total number of characters (both sequences), and M_min is the number of elements matched with every single match having length at least m characters.

 Equivalently to .ratio(), .ratio_min() is applied to the output of SequenceMatcher(None, a, b) where a, b are the two sequences compared.